mockoon/mockoon.com/content/docs/latest/mockoon-cloud/templates-and-ai-assistant.md

 The "GET route" button will create a new HTTP GET route and copy the template content as the body.
 The "CRUD + data" button will create a new CRUD endpoint with a linked data bucket and copy the template content as the data bucket content.

-> Some templates are offered for free, while most of them require a subscription to [Mockoon Pro](/pro/).
-The templates part of the Pro plans are marked with a small yellow corner.
+> Starting with version 8.0.0 all the pre-generated templates are available for **free**.

 ## Use the AI assistant to generate realistic data